sgs-lab/ibxII-measurements/README.md

 Co-60 | 14-6758 | 37kBq | 10/2014 | 20kBq
 Co-60 | 14-6766 | 37kBq | 10/2014 | 20kBq

 In addition, thoriated welding rods are used as a calibration source.
-Twelve 1-inch pieces of 4mm thick welding rods surround the scintillator crystal in a 3D-printed holder, around the front end of the detector (away from the photomultimplier).
+Twelve 1-inch pieces of 4mm thick welding rods surround the scintillator crystal in a 3D-printed holder, around the front end of the detector (away from the photomultiplier).

 ## Measurements to Create a Lookup Table